CA Tax Tools

 What is CPP2 and who pays it?

 CPP2 is the enhanced second tier of Canada Pension Plan contributions introduced in 2024.
 It applies at 4% on earnings between the YMPE ($74,600) and the YAMPE ($85,000) for 2026.
 Only employees with annual earnings above $74,600 pay CPP2.
+Maximum annual CPP2 employee contribution = ($85,000 − $74,600) × 4% = $416 for 2026.
 Employers match CPP2 at the same 4% rate.
-Once earnings exceed $85,000, no further CPP2 is deducted for the rest of the year.
+CPP2 was added to expand the income-replacement value of CPP — eventual retirement benefits are higher for those who contribute CPP2 over a working career.

 How does year-to-date gross affect my deductions?